Sulis: Modern worship

 Sulis has a number of modern-day worshipers among the Wiccan and pagan communities.
 As of 1998, some people still deposited offerings in the waters of the Roman baths.
-The Roman Baths Museum encourages visitors to throw coins into the Circular Bath, which is collected and used to fund the Bath Archaeological Trust.

-Sulis in Art and Epigraphy
+Sulis in art and epigraphy

-Sulis Minerva's Head
+Sulis Minerva's head

-A gilt bronze head of the goddess Sulis Minerva was discovered in Bath in 1727 (see top right), which was probably from a cult statue that stood inside her temple, next to the Sacred Spring.
-It is possible that this statue was positioned across the Temple courtyard from the sacrificial altar site.
+A gilt bronze head of the goddess Sulis Minerva was discovered in Bath in 1727 (see top right), which was probably from a cult statue that stood inside her temple, next to the sacred spring.
+It is possible that this statue was positioned across the temple courtyard from the sacrificial altar site.
 The statue may be a product of the foundation of the Roman site, dating from the late first-century CE.
 There are only two other known gilt bronze finds from Roman Britain.

-Temple Pediment and Gorgon's Head
+Temple pediment and Gorgon's head

 Discovered in 1790, this pediment from the Temple of Sulis Minerva features a large Gorgon's head in its centre.
 It was likely carved in the first century CE, by craftsmen from northern Gaul.
 Originally at a height of fifteen metres, the pediment would have been supported by four fluted columns.
 There are also several accompanying images on the pediment, such as Tritons (the half-fish and half-men servants to Neptune), a face-helmet shaped like a dolphin's head, a small owl, and female Victories standing on globes.

 One interpretation of the central image, giving the piece its name, is that the head represents the mythical Gorgon.
 As Greek mythology has it, the hero Perseus killed the Gorgon and gave the head to Athena, who wore it on her breastplate.
 Thus, the Roman Baths Museum suggests a possible connection between the Gorgon to the goddess Sulis Minerva (Minerva being the Roman equivalent of the Greek Athena).
 While the Gorgon on the pediment is male and the mythical Gorgon was female, it has been suggested that the pediment image was altered to reflect a combination of Celtic and classical styles.

 Another interpretation is that the central head reflects a water god, due to similarities with other water gods from Britain.
 For example, the Roman Baths Museum points to a silver dish from Mindenhall depicting the god Oceanus.

 In a 2016 article, Eleri H. Cousins argued that much of the imagery on the pediment can be linked to imperial iconography, including the Victories, the oak wreath and the star at its apex.
-In addition, Cousins highlighted other examples of similar first and second-century architectural features, particularly Gorgon imagery found in Gaul and Spain, to suggest that the Forum of Augustus in Rome was used as an overall archetype.
+In addition, Cousins highlighted other examples of similar first- and second-century architectural features, particularly Gorgon imagery found in Gaul and Spain, to suggest that the Forum of Augustus in Rome was used as an overall archetype.
 According to Cousins, the pediment and its imagery are not just 'Roman' or 'Celtic', but result from a mixture of styles and concepts from "the local to the empire-wide".